70s Cartoons: 30+ Best Shows Worth Watching, With Air Dates

 A Look Back at 1970s Cartoons

-This post is a full-on trip down memory lane, with the stuff I remember seeing on TV as a kid (and the shows I discovered later and thought, “Wait
+This post is a full-on trip down memory lane, with the stuff I remember seeing on TV as a kid (and the shows I discovered later and thought, “Wait, was this a real series?”).

 If you’re specifically chasing the “Saturday morning block” vibe, I also have two related reads: